fairdirect/foodrescue-app/README.md

 3. **Install Qt 5.12.0 or up to 5.13.2.** Qt 5.12.0 or higher [is required](https://invent.kde.org/frameworks/kirigami/-/blob/f47bf90/CMakeLists.txt#L8) by KDE Kirigami 5.68.0.
 Under Ubuntu this is installed automatically as a [dependency of Kirigami](https://launchpad.net/ubuntu/focal/amd64/libkf5kirigami2-5/5.68.0-0ubuntu2).
 Ubuntu 20.04 LTS provides Qt 5.12.5 while Ubuntu 19.10 provides Qt 5.12.4 ([see](https://reposcope.com/package/qt5-default)).

     In principle, you could also install Qt 5.13 or higher.
 Qt 5.13 or higher for desktop Linux applications as installed here works fine out of the box.
 However, it is advisable to keep the Qt versions for desktop Linux and Android the same to avoid surprises.
-And when installing Qt 5.13 or higher for Android, additional steps will be needed, as detailed in chapter [5.3.
-Android Version Development Setup](https://github.com/fairdirect/foodrescue-app#53-android-version-development-setup) below.
+And when installing Qt 5.13 or higher for Android, additional steps will be needed, as detailed in chapter [5.4.
+Android Development Setup](#54-android-development-setup) below.

 4. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packaged on demand, you can install all the Qt header files already: